Skip to content

 In preparing for the SEBTS conference, Linguistics and New Testament Greek: Key Issues in the Current Debate, I […]

-Mike Aubrey April 24, 2019 Greek, Historical Linguistics, Language, Lexicography, Linguistics, Semantics, Voice
+michaelaubrey April 24, 2019 Greek, Historical Linguistics, Language, Lexicography, Linguistics, Semantics, Voice

-Active+Reflexive vs. Middle Voice: What’s the Difference?
+Passing Grammar Note: Active+Reflexive vs. Middle Voice, What’s the Difference?

 What reasons are there for a Greek speaker to use a reflexive pronoun with a verb rather than the middle voice?